 - How might you instigate and implement change yourself, within the span of your autonomy;

-- How can you strengthen community, develop networks, collaborate and work together with people outside of your own team on an ongoing basis (particularly bringing in the voice of lived experience);
+- How can you strengthen community, develop networks, collaborate and work together with people outside of your own team on an ongoing basis;

 - How can you contribute to internal system coherence;

 - How can you bring humanity and balance back into the work;

 - How do you make joint decisions, decide upon joint goals and decide what level of performance is reasonable;

 - How do you ensure effective system characteristics;

 - How do you create congruence between the system and its vision;

 - How do you build external relationships and gather intelligence about the world around you;

 - How do you ‘pivot’ and change quickly enough;

 - And how do you get that small element of joint vision, meaning, purpose and identity, whilst still allowing and accepting difference?